Panzerschrek/U-00DC-Sprache/source/docs/en/structs.rst

        fn GetArea( this ) : u32
        {
-           return w * h; // Fields "w" и "h" are "this" members }
+           return w * h; // Fields "w" and "h" are "this" members }

        // Mutable method, "this" fields may be modified inside it